Exploiting Unlabeled Data with Multiple Expert Teachers for Open Vocabulary Aerial Object Detection and Its Orientation

-The dynamic label queue is responsible for storing, dynamically updating, and transferring pseudo-labels.
-At each training iteration, the localization teacher and external teacher generate high-quality pseudo-labels for the unlabeled images, which are then pushed into the label queue.
-Following this, a random batch of pseudo-labels is sampled from the dynamic queue for the student training, as illustrated in Fig.~\ref{fig:dynamic_queue}.
+The dynamic label queue is devised for storing, dynamically updating, and transferring pseudo-labels.
+At each training iteration, the localization teacher model and external teacher model generate high-quality pseudo-labels for the unlabeled images, which are then pushed into the label queue.
+Following this, a random batch of pseudo-labels is sampled from the dynamic queue for the student model training, as illustrated in Fig.~\ref{fig:dynamic_queue}.

-\textbf{Generate pseudo-labels.} The localization teacher take unlabeled images with weak augmentation $T^\prime(\mathbf{x})$ as input, where the backbone first extracts features, the RPN then generates a set of proposals $\{p_i\}$ and extract RoI features $\mathbf{f}^P= \Phi_{\text{RPN}} \circ \Phi_{\text{ENC}}(T^\prime(\mathbf{x}))$ of these proposals through RoI pooling.
-Subsequently, the class-agnostic regression branch predicts their refined coordinates $\{\hat{b}_i\}$.
+\textbf{Generate pseudo-labels.} The localization teacher model takes unlabeled images with weak augmentation $T^\prime(\mathbf{x})$ as input, where the backbone first extracts features, the RPN then generates a set of proposals $\{p_i\}$ and extracts RoI features $\mathbf{f}^P= \Phi_{\text{RPN}} \circ \Phi_{\text{ENC}}(T^\prime(\mathbf{x}))$ of these proposals through RoI pooling.
+Subsequently, the class-agnostic regression branch predicts the refined coordinates $\{\hat{b}_i\}$.
 To improve the accuracy of pseudo-labels while reducing computational complexity, we use a box filter to select $k$ candidates and obtain a set of image crops $\{\mathbf{x}^I_i\}_{i=1}^{k}$ by cropping the corresponding regions of the image.
 The category labels for these regions are then predicted by the RemoteCLIP.

 For each cropped image $\mathbf{x}^I_i$, the visual feature $v_i$ is computed via the visual encoder of the RemoteCLIP, denoted as $ v_i=\Phi_{\text{clip}}^{\text{visual}}(\mathbf{x}^I_i)$.
 At the same time, text embeddings $t_j$ corresponding to category descriptions are generated, as detailed in Sec.~\ref{subsec:ovd}.
 The prediction probability for each category $j$ given the cropped image $i$ is the softmax value for similarity between the visual feature and text embeddings: